The primary instructors for this course are:

 The UF Honor Code applies to all aspects of this course.
 It is required that you report any possible infractions to your instructor immediately.

 Violations of the UF Honor Code, including any identified online homework related academic fraud, will be processed to the full extent of the Honor Code.
-If the Dean of Students Office confirms a first violation, the automatic minimum penalty will be a failing grade in the course.
-Otherwise, the student will be referred to the Director of Student Conduct and Conflict Resolution.
+For a code violation, the automatic minimum penalty we recommend to the Student Conduct and Conflict Resolution office will be a failing grade in the course.
 According to the Honor Code, a student who receives a course grade penalty is not permitted to withdraw from the course.

 All University of Florida students are required to abide by the University's Academic Honesty Guidelines and by the Honor Code: